Grade Level: 8 (6-8)

 The main purpose of levees is to protect people from the flooding of nearby rivers or lakes.
 Levees are usually built by piling up earth (and firmly packing it and adding more earth in layers over and over) on a cleared, level surface.
 They are wide at the bottom and level at the top, with extra room for sandbags or temporary embankments if needed for reinforcement.
 Some areas that see a lot of flooding may have several levees.

 Engineers design and build levees and other flood-protection systems in frequently-hit places such as New Orleans.
 During Hurricane Katrina, New Orleans at first seemed to withstand the storm without much destruction.
 However, after the storm passed, breaches (breaks) in several levees occurred.
 Also, some of the pumps used to extract water also broke.
 This led to the widespread flooding that eventually devastated the city.
 In today's activity, you become an engineer designing a new levee system for New Orleans to prevent another hurricane from causing such total devastation to a city.
+Following the lesson students can act as engineers by designing their own levees with the associated activity Protecting Our City with Levees.

 Lesson Background and Concepts for Teachers